Below are some of the most common questions from our travelers.

 Known for its frequent rainfall, London's climate ranges from average temperatures of 43° F in January to 72° F in July.
 Temperatures are cooler in May and October and warmer June-September.
 August can be very hot and humid.
 Take along an umbrella and sweater no matter when you go.

 Check out the current weather conditions in England.

 See our Visa page for information on passports and visas to England.

 England uses the British Pound as its currency.
 Please review the current exchange rate for the British Pound.

 ATMs can be found throughout the city and are generally accessible 24 hours a day.
 Travelers can typically get the best exchange rate by withdrawing pounds at ATMs.

 In restaurants and taxis, tip anywhere from 10-15% (12.5% is the norm).
 Some establishments include a service charge on the bill, so be sure to check first.
 Tipping at counter-service establishments, such as pubs, is optional, but always appreciated.

 London is world renowned for its shopping.
 From world-famous department stores such as Harrods to its lively street markets, there is something for everybody.
 Designer stores, national chaings, and specialized boutiques can be found along Bond Street, Oxford Street, and Kensington High Street.
 Booklovers and antique hounds will delight in the search for treasures in the shops that line Charing Cross Road.

-Voltage: 240 V. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+240 volts.
+You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 View more information about electrical standards around the world.